landbu/Minesweeper/README.md

 ### Version 0.4.0
 #### Added or changed
 - Added the big_clear() function to do the multi-clears one should be familiar with from classical minesweeper
 - Added the calculate_prime_nears to calculate which of each objects nears are not near by diagonals.
 This will later be used to improve upon the big clears.
-The prime_nears also became an atribute of each object
+The prime_nears also became an attribute of each object

 #### Removed